 Icing a sponge cake with buttercream can fill even the most able of bakers with dread, but it’s really a piece of cake with a few tips from the experts.

-As you can imagine, frosting cakes is something we get a lot of practise at in The Hummingbird Bakery kitchens.
+As you can imagine, we frost a lot of cakes in The Hummingbird Bakery kitchens.
 Three key ingredients that make a good cake decorator are a steady hand, confidence and plenty of attempts at getting it right!